True Romance: Legacy

 "Robbers", a song by the English indie rock band the 1975 from their 2013 debut album, was inspired by the film.
 Vocalist Matthew Healy explained: "I got really obsessed with the idea behind Patricia Arquette's character in True Romance when I was about eighteen.
 That craving for the bad boy in that film [is] so sexualized."

 True Romance, the 2013 debut album from English pop star Charli XCX, was named after the film.

 Brad Pitt's stoner character in True Romance, Floyd, was the inspiration for making the film Pineapple Express, according to producer Judd Apatow, who "thought it would be funny to make a movie in which you follow that character out of his apartment and watch him get chased by bad guys".

 James Gandolfini landed his role of Tony Soprano on The Sopranos when he was invited to audition for the role after casting director Susan Fitzgerald saw a short clip of his performance in True Romance.
 Gandolfini ultimately received the role ahead of several other actors, including Steven Van Zandt and Michael Rispoli.

 In the trance song "Solarcoaster" by Solarstone, a sample is used from the film.
 The sample includes the line spoken by Alabama, "That three words went through my mind endlessly.
 Repeating themselves like a broken record.
 You're so cool.
 You're so cool.
 You're so cool."

+On November 26, 2024, on the Talking Pictures Podcast, Margot Robbie stated that the film is her favorite, and that she walked down the aisle at her wedding to the theme, "You're So Cool".